absoroute-io/android-demo-app/README.md

 ### Handling of callback

 The callback object implements the `FaceRecognizer.FaceRecognizerCallback` interface.
-Its `void onRecognizeFaces(List<RecognizedFace> faces)` will be called by a background handler thread everytime it detects and recognizes faces in the video.
+Its `onRecognizeFaces(List<RecognizedFace> faces)` method will be called by a background handler thread everytime it detects and recognizes faces in the video.
 The `faces` is a list of `RecognizedFace` objects, each contains information on the detected / recognized face.
 Specifically its ID, location in the image and Euler angles around the Y and Z axis.

-In [FrDemoActivity](https://github.com/absoroute-io/android-demo-app/blob/master/app/src/main/java/com/absoroute/io/demoapp/FrDemoActivity.java#L95), the callback is provided as a lambda function which does nothing but updating a `TextView` element of the UI.
-It shows the face ID of the recognized person as shown below.
+In [FrDemoActivity](https://github.com/absoroute-io/android-demo-app/blob/master/app/src/main/java/com/absoroute/io/demoapp/FrDemoActivity.java#L95), the callback is provided as a lambda function which does nothing but updating a `TextView` element of the UI to show the face ID of the recognized person as shown below.

 ![Recognized face ID is shown in the demo app](/ASR_DemoApp.jpg)